 The Great War, 1914-1918

 James Charles Thomas, Private, 85944, Machine Gun Corps.
-James was the son of James and Ann Thomas, of Tally Hoo Farm, Llangwm.
-He enlisted at Pembroke into the 4th Battalion, Welsh Regiment on 3 December 1915, being allotted the service number 6462.
-James was posted to France on 11 July 1917, joining the 235th Company, Machine Gun Corps, which was attached to the 12th (Eastern) Division.
-The Division had been in France since 31 May 1915, and had fought at the Battle of Loos in 1915, and at the Somme in 1916.
-James joined his new unit at Arras, where it was rebuilding after taking part in the Battles of Arras.
-The Division remained at Arras until taking part in the Battle of Cambrai in November, 1917.
-James was wounded and taken prisoner at Cambrai in November, and died of his wounds on 4 December 1917.
-He was 26 years old, and was buried by the Germans at Caudry British Cemetery, France.
+James, known as Charles, was born in 1891, the son of James and Ann Thomas, of Talyhoo Farm, Llangwm.
+He lived in Rosemarket prior to the war.
+James enlisted at Pembroke into the Welsh Regiment at the outbreak of war, being allotted the service number 6462.
+Charles was then transferred into the 235th Company, Machine Gun Corps, which was attached to the 12th (Eastern) Division.
+The Division landed at Boulogne on 31 May 1915, and took over the line at Ploegsteert Wood.
+It then moved south and fought in the Battle of Loos, and the subsequent actions of the Hohenzollern Redoubt.
+The division wintered in the Loos sector, but in March 1916 moved south to the Somme.
+The division attacked the village of Ovillers on 2 July, suffering heavy casualties before it was relieved.
+It then saw further fighting at Pozières and Le Transloy before being moved to the Arras area during October 1916.
+The division then fought in the Arras offensive the following Spring, taking part in the First Battle of the Scarpe, and the Battle of Arleux.
+It then fought at the Third Battle of the Scarpe and helped capture the heavily defended village of Roeux.
+The Division remained at Arras until taking part in the Battle of Cambrai in November 1917.
+Charles was wounded and taken prisoner at Cambrai in November, and died of his wounds in captivity on 4 December 1917.
+The 26-year-old was buried by the Germans in Caudry, in what is now named Caudry British Cemetery, in France.

 World War Two, 1939-1945